anmolchawla/Data-Visualizations---Interactive-and-Animated-Transitions-for-Rural-Population-Data/ASSIGNMENT.md

 ## Description

-Use the countries of Assignment 1.
+Use 10 countries from Assignment 1 and 1 year.
 Load the data in JSON format and implement a D3 bar chart complete with axes, axes labels, tick marks, tick mark labels, legend, and title.
-Implement smooth transitions based on user input to filter (show all data, show the top 5, show the bottom 5) and reorder (sort alphabetically (default), sort by value in ascending order, sort by value in descending order) the data.
+Implement smooth transitions based on user input to filter the data (show all countries, filter sort by value to show the top 5 countries, show the bottom 5 countries) and reorder the data (sort countries alphabetically (both default start state and to reset the chart), sort by value in ascending order, sort by value in descending order).
+Transitions should work well between any two states.

 Demonstrate good development practices:

 - Document set-up & deployment in [README.md](README.md)
 - Use incremental commits that are consistent and tested.

-**Publish on your USC SCF account and add a link to the published `a8.html` in `README.md`**.
-All files, including `a8.html` should be stored in the repository.
-Describe the data and cite your source in `a8.html`.
+**Publish on your USC SCF account and add a link to the published `a7.html` in `README.md`**.
+All files, including `a7.html` should be stored in the repository.
+Describe the data and cite your source in `a7.html`.

 ## Rubric